Meet our staff

 Raymond O. Caldwell

-Raymond is a resident-director and full-time lecturer in the Department of Theatre Arts at Howard University.
+Raymond started as Producing Artistic Director of Theater Alliance in Janaury 2019.
+He is a resident-director and lecturer in the Department of Theatre Arts at Howard University.
 His directorial work at Howard includes Breath Boom, I Too Sing America, Fabulation, Anything Goes, Trojan Women, The Children’s Hour, and most recently A Midsummer Night’s Dream.
 He holds an MFA in acting with a focus in community outreach and developing new work from The Ohio State University and a BFA in acting from the University of Florida.
 In 2009 he was the recipient of the Arena Stage Allen Lee Hughes Fellowship, after which he joined Arena’s staff for six consecutive seasons.
 A DC-based director, he most recently directed All the Way Live!, a co-production with B-Fly Entertainment and the John F. Kennedy Center for the Performing Arts.
 Raymond has toured nationally and internationally as a performer and directed/developed work throughout the United States, India, Ukraine, Greece, Germany, and the UK.

 Kat has been with Theater Alliance since 2012, but has been passionate about creating new and socially conscious theatre for much longer.
 She earned her MFA in Playwriting from the Catholic University of America.
 Most recently her play First Citizen, co-written with Anna Lathrop, was presented as part of Taffety Punk’s Generator Series.
 She was also a featured playwright with Theater Alliance’s Season12 Hothouse New Play Development Series, developing her play Vivie Can Fly and will continue to develop the piece in March of 2016 with The Actor’s Center.
 Kat has worked with Blind Pug Arts Collective on their Shakespeare in the Parking Lot project and with Theater Alliance on the development of the devised theatre project I LOVE DC.
 A member of the Dramatist Guild and a finalist for the Playwrights Center’s Core Fellowship, Kat is also an avid writer of poetry and prose.